Imagine this. You and three friends have a big task ahead of you. Let’s say it’s preparing Thanksgiving dinner.

 This task board idea is called the Kanban method, which is a popular technique used in Agile project management.
 It allows you to quickly visualize the workflow and helps the team manage the amount of work at hand appropriately (by not piling on more items in the To Do column than can be handled).

 For more complex projects with more variables, you could also consider workflow management tools that let you add in columns to track Needs Assistance, Dependencies, or Hold For Now.
-This is where project management software could help you organize your process.
+This is where free project management software could help you organize your process.

 For smaller projects, and especially if experimenting with using Scrum and Kanban boards for the first time, you might not want to invest in fancy, high-end virtual tools.
 In that case, start out with just paper and markers.
 It’s more common than you think.